Avoiding Privileging Disputes

 "It shall be the policy of the medical staff that all staff physicians have access to consultation when deemed necessary and that such consultation, when requested in a timely and appropriate manner, shall not be unreasonably refused."

-Finally, the bylaws must state that all departments, along with having the authority to recommend privileges, have the obligation of conducting meaningful peer review of their members on an ongoing basis.
 Charts should be peer reviewed in the department that recommended the privilege in question.
 For example, a case under review due to a complication in diabetes management should be reviewed in the department that originally recommended the physician's privileges.
-Family medicine departments should not be any different than other departments when it comes to peer review (except, perhaps, in striving to do it better).
+Family medicine departments should not be any different than other departments when it comes to peer review.

-While this new paradigm of privileging brings new opportunities for family physicians, it also comes with some challenges.
-First, privileging is unquestionably a local issue.
-This cannot be overstated.
-If the privileging principles outlined by the Joint Commission are followed, conflicts will almost certainly be resolved within the committee structure of your hospital.
-This reality explains why the AAFP, as a national organization, can be of only limited help.
+Privileging is unquestionably a local issue.
+If the privileging principles outlined by the Joint Commission on Accreditation of Health Care Organizations are followed, conflicts will almost certainly be resolved within the committee structure of your hospital.
 The AAFP can be most useful by providing the knowledge that helps members work effectively in their hospital structure.
 Local efforts by the physicians involved are the best way to effect change and successfully conclude privilege struggles.

-The AAFP state chapter is ideally situated to provide help to members facing privilege disputes.
-Physicians seem to underutilize or overlook altogether their state chapters and the significant influence they can bring to bear.
-Instead, physicians should involve their state chapters at the earliest possible time so that they can intervene on behalf of those caught up in privileging disputes.
+Your state chapter is ideally situated to provide help to members facing privilege disputes.
+Involve your chapter at the earliest possible time so that they can intervene on behalf of those caught up in privileging disputes.
 A united front presented by a state organization that is part of a national organization has tremendous potential for effecting a positive outcome.